AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 8.md

 The higher the uncertainty, the more model runs you need.

 We can quantify the uncertainty in our parameters statistically.
+If the distribution of parameters is normally distributed, we take the average and take our uncertainty as the mean.